jeffreydurieux/CICA/README.md

 -   R v0.3.0 CICA version with multiple CICA models

 -   R v1.0.0 CICA version with all working functionalities.
 This version is also available on CRAN.
 This package version includes the papayar archived files that were made by John Muschelli.

+-   R v1.1.0 CICA version with a fast EVD based estimation procedure.
+This results in an equal (or similar) clustering.
+Use the final clustering to seed the CICA (using method = 'fastICA') to extract independent components.